MSU-DHI-Lab/kora-documentation/docs/getting-started/installing_kora_lamp.md

         sudo apt install composer git php-bcmath php-tokenizer php-common php-mysql php-xml php-xmlrpc php-curl php-gd php-imagick php-cli php-dev php-imap php-mbstring php-opcache php-soap php-zip php-intl

-1. Next, run the command to ensure the Apache mod_rewrite module is enabled.
+1. Next, run the command to ensure the Apache2 mod_rewrite module is enabled.
 Use:

         sudo a2enmod rewrite

-1. Terminal may return a line indicating that the module is already running, or it may indicate that the module was successfully turned on.
+1. Terminal may return a line indicating that the module is already enabled, or it may indicate that the module was successfully enabled.
 In either case (just to be sure) restart Apache:

         sudo systemctl restart apache2